Let’s suppose you’re on a relaxing Caribbean cruise.

 But, obviously, those benefits are included in the price tag.

-Quite simply… if you want to play it safe and use the ship’s tours so you don’t miss the boat, this seems to be a bargain way to do that.
+If you want to play it safe, however, and use the ship’s tours so you don’t miss the boat, this seems to be a bargain way to do that.

 Your Cruise Ship Experience?